mcdemarco/the-new-kitchen-cookbook/cookies/redBeanHamantaschen.md

 ![red bean paste](../images/red_bean_paste.jpg)

+You can also [use canned beans](https://www.closetcooking.com/tsubushian/) (1 14oz. can and 1 c. white sugar, plus an unknown quantity of water).

 I tried to follow the hamantaschen recipe from my King Arthur cookie cookbook, but it came out too dry so I had to gradually add water like for pastry.
 I'll try a different recipe next year.

 ![hexagons](../images/hexagons.png)